MerginMaps/docs/src/layer/form-widgets/index.md

 ![Mergin Maps mobile photo attachment](./mobile-form-attachment-photo.jpg "Mergin Maps mobile photo attachment")

 :::tip More about this topic
-There are much more settings that can make taking photos and storing them much more efficient.
+There are much more settings related to photos that can improve your workflow, such as storing them in a custom folder, resize them automatically or customise their name.
 Learn more about this topic in [Capturing Photos](../photos/).
 :::

-## Capturing photos, cascade forms, 1-N relations,...
+## Cascade forms, 1-N relations, form layout,...

 There is much more you can do to set up your forms efficiently, such as:
-- Capture and display pictures, store them in a custom folder, resize them automatically or customise their name.
-The overview of <MainPlatformName /> functionality related to photos can be found in [Capturing Photos](../photos/).
 - Create advanced forms with drill-down menu by setting up a [cascade form](../form-configuration/#drill-down-forms).
 - Use 1-N relations to [link multiple records to one feature](../one-to-n-relations/) or to [attach multiple photos to one feature](../attach-multiple-photos-to-features/).
 - Design an appropriate [form layout](../form-layout/) with groups and tabs, conditional visibility of fields or instructions for the fieldwork.